 In the early summer of 2012, Trish Massart’s life was just as she wanted it.
-On her blog she wrote, “I was living the best life I could have ever imagined.
-I lived in Ottawa Ontario with my two dogs in a log home of my dreams, surrounded by countryside and friendly neighbors.
-I had a great career that afforded me an enviable lifestyle and my social life was filled with myriad friends from all walks of life… it was my perfect version of, well, perfection.”
+“I was living the best life I could have ever imagined," she wrote on her blog.
+She lived in the home of her dreams in Ottawa Ontario with her two dogs, surrounded by countryside and friendly neighbors.
+Trish had a great career, enviable lifestyle, and her social life was filled with friends from all walks of life.
+She said, "It was my perfect version of, well, perfection.”

 Since her diagnosis and surgery, Trish has committed herself to learn all she can about nutrition, fitness, and lifestyle for ostomates and is using her knowledge to assist others through In The Bag Nutrition.

 “My goal as a nutrition and lifestyle coach is to help others and to provide ostomates with real-world advice.
 I teach how to eat healthfully, exercise safely and embrace life fully.
 Every person with an ostomy or resected digestive tract has unique challenges.
 My goal is to provide one-on-one coaching that is as unique as they are.”